Skip to main content

 A fork for a public repository is a copy of the project’s entire history, made either for the main branch or for all publicly shared branches.

-Managing contributions from forked repositories is done using the same workflow as I recomend for collaborating with trusted colleagues that you’ve given write access to your repository (Section 5.2).
+Managing contributions from forked repositories is done using the same workflow as we recommend for collaborating with trusted colleagues that you’ve given write access to your repository (Section 6.1).
 The only difference is that an outside collaborator is creating branches and making commits on their forked copy of your project, not a branch of your original repository.
 But GitHub still gives essentially the same options for the outside collaborator to create a pull request to your project, without given them access to any data you aren’t already sharing with the public.

 To create a fork of a public repository, press the “Fork” button on its GitHub.com homepage.
 You can name this fork whatever you like, it will be tracked on GitHub as a fork of the original project, with the ability to make “upstream” contributions by way of pull requests.